 The sun-drenched vineyards of Puglia are home to the soulful Negroamaro grape variety.
 The name itself, which translates to “black bitter” in Italian, is a lyrical representation of the characteristics of the grape.

-Prestigious wineries like Leone de Castris and Taurino Vini have been instrumental in exhibiting Negroamaro’s full potential and elevating it to its proper position as a distinctive and treasured grape variety in Puglia’s winemaking history.
+Accordingly, prestigious wineries like Leone de Castris and Taurino Vini have exhibited Negroamaro’s full potential.
+They elevated it to its proper position as a distinctive and treasured grape variety in Puglia’s winemaking history.

 Nero di Troia: The Noble Warrior